 Within a Trust Deed, an agreement between you and your unsecured creditors is arranged by a qualified Insolvency Practitioner known as a Trustee.
 The Trustee will work with you on a proposal to see how much of your debt you can reasonably pay off, taking into account your assets and monthly income.

 Whether or not a Trust Deed is the right solution for you will depend on many things and you should consider all the implications before making a commitment.
 By embarking on a Trust Deed, you will be entered into a public register and your credit rating could be adversely affected.
-And, although your monthly payments may be lower, your repayment period could be longer – this will largely depend on the percentage of debt your creditors are willing to write off.
+If you don’t keep to the terms of your agreement your trust deed will fail then your creditors could file for sequestration, which is the Scottish equivalent to bankruptcy

-And remember, we don’t just provide Trust Deeds.
-We have over 20 years’ experience in helping people to deal with their debt and can offer a wide range of other workable solutions for Scottish residents.
+And remember, we don’t just advise on Trust Deeds.
+We have over 20 years’ experience in helping people to deal with their debt and can advise on a wide range of other workable solutions for Scottish residents.
 These include the government-run Debt Arrangement Scheme (DAS) and the more informal Debt Management Plan.